Trump Dragged Closer to Testifying in Protesters’ Suit Accusing His Guards of Assault

 When Galicia recovered his signs and put them back up, Schiller “swiftly and menacingly approached Galicia” before ripping one of the posters in half and walking off with the other.

-The complaint includes claims for assault and battery, tortious interference with political speech, negligent hiring and retention, and negligent supervision.
+The complaint includes claims for assault and battery, tortuous interference with political speech, negligent hiring and retention, and negligent supervision.

 It was one of 75 court battles that the former president-elect faced in November 2016 as he prepared to move into the White House.